Skip to main content

 Not from the materials used here.
 They do not confirm whether one authorization covers every payment-service variant, including PIS or AIS.
 Map each planned permission to licensed scope before go-live.

-This pack does not support specific Small PI or Small EMI thresholds, rights, or passporting consequences.
+Specific Small PI or Small EMI thresholds, rights, and passporting consequences require jurisdiction-specific legal review.
 Treat small-license growth assumptions as open legal items, not settled planning assumptions.

 The sources here do not confirm payment-license passporting rules, so local legal advice is still needed.
 They do confirm OSS mechanics: you register in one Member State of identification and must declare all supplies under a chosen scheme via its OSS return.
 In some Union-scheme cases, that choice can bind for the calendar year plus the two following calendar years, so align payment expansion planning with VAT planning.